Meat-Free Monday Savings Tracker

 What People Often Overlook

 Many people find that the weekly saving feels small in isolation.
 A dollar or two per meal — or the local equivalent — does not sound dramatic.
 But spread across a full year, across every member of a household, the picture looks quite different.
 It can help to think of it less as a sacrifice and more as a quiet, consistent habit that compounds over time.
-The environmental side is worth considering too — even modest reductions in meat consumption are estimated to meaningfully lower a household's dietary carbon output.
+The environmental side is worth noting too — even modest reductions in meat consumption are estimated to meaningfully lower a household's dietary carbon output.

 Getting Your Numbers Right